HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 You now have a correct instance segmentation.
-You could return to using the napari-skimage plugin to calculate the sizes of each nucleus and export the results to a speadsheet or your preferred analysis software using the `Save Results` function.
+You could return to using the napari-skimage plugin to calculate the sizes of each nucleus and export the results to a spreadsheet or your preferred analysis software using the `Save Results` function.
 However you've probably picked up enough Python during this course to complete the analysis you need with just the Napari console.
 Let's give it a try.
 The following commands